is0383kk/Pytorch_VAE-GMM/README.md

 # Variational Auto-Encoder(VAE)+Gaussian mixture model(GMM)
-Implementation of a model to make VAE and GMM learn from each other
+Implementation of a model to make VAE and GMM learn from each other.
-VAE sends the latent space to GMM
+VAE sends x_d to GMM
-GNM sends the parameters of the Gaussian distribution to VAE
+GNM sends the parameters(\mu,\Lambda^{-1}) of the Gaussian distribution to VAE
 This is a Graphical Model of VAE-GMM model:

 <div>